ETHRoboticsClub/piper-robot-server/deployment/DEPLOYMENT.md

 - Always edit the `.template` files and re-run `./deploy-setup.sh`
 - Generated files are overwritten each time you run the script

-**Python Dependencies:**
+**Conda Environment:**

-- Python 3.10+ must be available as `python3`
+- Environment MUST be named exactly `tactile-teleop`
-- Install dependencies with: `pip3 install -r requirements.txt && pip3 install -e .`
+- Verify with: `conda env list | grep tactile-teleop`
-- Verify installation with: `python3 -c "import tactile_teleop"`
+- Ensure all project dependencies are installed in this environment

 **File Permissions:**